-UAA (including MSC and KPC) has set dates for withdrawals and add/drop changes.
+UAA and Kenai Peninsula College has set dates for withdrawals and add/drop changes.
 Students should review the academic calendar and be familiar with these dates.

-Students who withdraw or are dismissed from the UAA Southcentral Paramedic Program may not wear the official UAA Southcentral Paramedic Program uniform in public.
+Students who withdraw or are dismissed from the Kenai Peninsula College Paramedic Program may not wear the official Paramedic Program uniform in public.
 Any misrepresentation as a paramedic or paramedic student is a violation of State law and possible revocation of State of Alaska or National Registry EMT certification.
-University-owned equipment, including keys, photo IDs, and hospital owned badges must be returned to the program upon exit.
+College owned equipment, including keys, photo IDs, and hospital owned badges must be returned to the program upon exit.